-But, some of the best places are hidden gems that only a Puerto Rico local would know about.
+While you can read about Puerto Rico tourist attractions almost everywhere, some Puerto Rico destinations are hidden gems that only a Puerto Rican would know about.

-Since I want you to discover the best of my island too, I’ve put together a list of the 33 best places to visit in Puerto Rico, so you don’t miss a single thing.
+Lucky for you I am a Puerto Rico local.
+And I’ve put together this list of the 39 best places to visit in Puerto Rico, so you don’t miss a single thing!

 Table of Contents

 - 39 Best Places to Visit in Puerto Rico